google/lisp-koans/README.md

 please see:
 https://www.quicklisp.org/beta/
-The user can either remove #+quicklisp and uncomment (load "~/.quicklisp/setup.lisp") in threads.lsp, or  if they know quicklisp will be loaded while running contemplate.lsp do nothing.
+The user can either remove #+quicklisp and uncomment (load "~/.quicklisp/setup.lisp") in threads.lisp, or  if they know quicklisp will be loaded while running contemplate.lisp do nothing.